MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

-When training the model the hyperparameters are loaded from the configuration file src/models/config/default_params.yaml.
-This files contains the learning rate, number of epochs and the batch size of the model and is loaded into the training script with the following code:
+When training the model the hyperparameters are by default loaded from the configuration file src/models/config/default_params.yaml.
+It is also possible to pass a different path using the argparser.
+The configuration file contains the learning rate, number of epochs, the batch size of the model and a seed if reproducability is desired.
+The configuration file is passed to the wandb.init() function and the hyperparameters are loaded into the training script with the following code:

- wandb.init(
-        project="mlops_exam_project",
-        entity="chrillebon",
-        config="src/models/config/default_params.yaml",
-    )

 lr = wandb.config.lr
 epochs = wandb.config.epochs
 batch_size = wandb.config.batch_size

-In this project we do not experiment a lot with different model configuration files.
-Hence for simplicity we have included the configuration file directly in the training script rather than giving it as an input.
+We utilized the *sweep* functionality of `wandb` in an attempt to optimize hyperparamters.
+Through `wandb` the hyperparameter configuration was logged.
+The hyperparameters for the different experiments are then set to the hyperparameters resulting in the best validation loss.

 When using the src/models/predict_model.py we use a simple argparser to give the input string to be translated along with the checkpoint file containing the trained model weights.